Monish078/Monish078/README.md

 # 💫 Hi!
 I'm Monish Khan:
 final-year B.Tech student at NSUT Delhi, transitioning into software with a clear goal of becoming a Java Backend Developer.
-I build scalable backend systems using Java, Spring Boot, REST APIs, WebSockets, and MongoDB
+I build scalable backend systems using Java, Spring Boot, REST APIs, WebSockets, and Postgresql

 ## 🌐 Socials: